 Q: No matter how often we brush our dogs, they still don’t look well groomed, and dog-hair tumbleweeds are still rolling across the floor.
 Why?

-Q: What kind of brush should we be using?
+Q: What kind of dog grooming brush should we be using to groom our dogs?

 A: For just about any breed, a slicker brush is the best choice, and just about any will do.
 I use two curved slickers: one called a “stiff” slicker and one with finer-gauge wire; you may find others easier to use.
 Personally, I don’t like flat slicker brushes because if you flick your wrist as you brush, you eventually wind up straightening out the top layer of wires.
 When the wires become straight (or are bent in the wrong direction), the brush is useless.

-Q: What’s the best way to brush?
+Q: What’s the best way to brush a dog?
 And how often should we do it?